RitaAhmadi/Spareroom_Project/README.md

 # rooms_mysql
-A python code for extracting data from spareroom.com and storing the information in a mysql database
+A simple python code for extracting data from spareroom.com and storing the information in a mysql database.